isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/remindertime.md

 ## <a name="text-value"></a>Valor de texto

-O valor de texto do elemento **ReminderTime** é a hora em que o lembrete ocorre.
+O valor de texto do **elemento ReminderTime** é a hora para que o lembrete ocorra.

 ## <a name="remarks"></a>Comentários